 Jean-Michel Ane, University of Wisconsin - Madison (Co-Investigator)

 Nitrogen (N) and Water (W) - two essential plant resources for plant growth - are increasingly limited in marginal soils world-wide.
-In an effort to develop biofuel crops that can thrive in a changing environment, we will identify key genes and regulatory networks that respond to N-by-W interactions to control crop biomass, W- and N-Use efficiency (NUE/WUE).
+In an effort to develop biofuel crops that can thrive in a changing environment, we will identify key genes and regulatory networks that respond to N-by-W interactions to control crop biomass, W- and N-Use efficiency (NUE and WUE).
 While agronomists have long-known the synergistic effect of N-by-W on crop outcomes, the molecular basis for this remains unknown.
 This is because traditional experimental designs uncover either W- or N-response genes, not their interactions.
 We address this knowledge-gap by exploiting a novel N-by-W matrix which can distinguish plant responses to; N-moles, W-volume, N/W (molarity) or synergistic NxW interactions.
-We will use this N-by-W response dataset - gene expression and NUE, WUE and biomass phenotypes, captured across genotypes of varying drought sensitivity - to drive machine learning to identify causal relationships between transcription factor TF(s)target gene(s) NUE, WUE and biomass phenotypes.
-We will do this in the model monocot, Brachypodium to inform, and help inform and prioritize validation studies in the biofuel crop Sorghum.
+We will use this N-by-W response dataset - gene expression and phenotypes, captured across genotypes of varying drought sensitivity - to drive machine learning to identify causal relationships between transcription factorstarget gene(s) NUE, WUE and biomass phenotypes.
+We will do this in the model monocot, Brachypodium to inform and prioritize validation studies in the biofuel crop Sorghum.

 Aim 1.
 Quantify N-by-W responses over TIME in Brachypodium and biofuel crop Sorghum.
 We will quantify N-by-W responses by exposing Brachypodium and Sorghum to a 4-by-4 N-by-W matrix that comprises conditions of increasing nitrogen deprivation and drought.
 We will collect gene expression and phenotype data (NUE, WUE, and biomass) in time-series.
-This time-series data will drive our machine learning method called OutPredict, to predict the causal relationship between transcription factors (TFs) and target genes in Aim 3A.
+This time-series data will drive our machine learning method called OutPredict, to predict the causal relationship between transcription factors and target genes in Aim 3A.
 We will also use linear models to identify genes and phenotypes that respond to: N-moles, W-volume, N/W (molarity) or NxW (synergy) for use in Aim 3B.

 Aim 2.
 Quantify N-by-W responses across plant genotypes with varying drought sensitivity.
-To capture a range of NUE, WUE, and biomass phenotypes, we will test the N-by-W responses (expression and phenotype) across nine Brachypodium and three Sorghum varieties that vary in their drought resistance using a N-by-W matrix in a 2-by-2 design of N-moles and W-volume (e.g. Low vs. High).
-The genotype data will be used to quantify effect of genotype on NUE, WUE, and biomass.
-As the N matrix is and W doses in this matrix are binary (e.g. High vs. Low), we will use ANOVA analysis to identify responses to N, W or N-by-W interactions.
+To capture a range of NUE, WUE, and biomass phenotypes, we will test the N-by-W responses (expression and phenotype) across 9 Brachypodium and 3 Sorghum varieties that vary in their drought resistance using a N-by-W matrix in a 2-by-2 design of N-moles and W-volume (e.g. Low vs. High).
+The genotype data will be used to quantify the effect of genotype on NUE, WUE, and biomass.
+As the N and W doses in this matrix are binary (e.g. High vs. Low), we will use ANOVA analysis to identify responses to N, W or N-by-W interactions.
 This data will be used to drive an ensemble of machine learning methods to derive genes of “importance” to phenotypes of NUE, WUE and biomass in each species in Aim 3B.

 Aim 3.
 Apply machine learning methods to identify causality of N-by-W response genes to NUE, WUE and biomass phenotypes.
-The datasets from Aims 1&2 will drive machine learning methods to predict (1) causal relationship between transcription factor and target genes based on time-series data (Aim 3A); (2) genes that influence phenotypes based on genotype data (Aim 3B).
+The datasets from Aims 1&2 will drive machine learning methods to predict (1) causal relationships between transcription factors and target genes based on time-series data (Aim 3A); (2) genes that influence phenotypes based on genotype data (Aim 3B).
 These combined analyses will result in a ranked list of transcription factortarget gene(s)phenotype relationships.
 Cross-species transfer learning between Brachypodium and Sorghum (Aim 3C) will prioritize validation studies.